virtualjamey/virtualjamey.github.io/_posts/2025-02-02-linux-users-and-groups-part-2.md

 - `username ALL=(specific_user:ALL) ALL`: The specified user can run any command as the specific user.
 - `username ALL=(ALL:ALL) NOPASSWD: ALL`: The specified user can run any command as any user or group without being prompted for a password.

+## Conclusion

+This article provided an overview of Linux user and group management commands, including `whoami`, `users`, `who`, `w`, `id`, `groups`, and `su`.
+It also covered the `sudo` command and the `visudo` command for editing the sudoers file.
+Understanding these commands is essential for managing users and groups on a Linux system.